ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
 You are encouraged to talk with your child’s health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

-Although treatment is successful for the majority of children with a brain tumor, sometimes it is not.
+Although treatment is successful for most children with a brain tumor, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal medulloblastoma.
 This diagnosis is stressful, and advanced medulloblastoma may be difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
+However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for children with medulloblastoma.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.